 Not even the most optimistic of Liverpool fans could have imagined that when Ian Ayre jetted off for talks with the Uruguayan’s agent Pere Guardiola earlier this week that such a swift, decisive and uplifting resolution would be reached.

-As of now, Liverpool is two points off the summit and will lead the table at Christmas should results fall its way and the team continues to do what it has done for the majority of the season - brush aside the league’s makeweights with the minimum of fuss and no small measure of style.
+As of now, Liverpool are two points off the summit and will lead the table at Christmas should results fall their way and they continue to do what they have done for the majority of the season - brush aside the league’s makeweights with the minimum of fuss and no small measure of style.

-That the club can now head into the festive period without doubts hovering over its star attraction’s immediate, if not long-term, future represents a victory for Suarez’s teammates, his manager and the Fenway Sports Group who fought so admirably in the summer to ignore his desire to quit Anfield, burning any bridge that stood in his way .
+That the club can now head into the festive period without doubts hovering over their star attraction’s immediate, if not long-term, future represents a victory for Suarez’s team-mates, his manager and the Fenway Sports Group who fought so admirably in the summer to ignore his desire to quit Anfield, burning any bridge that stood in his way .

 Fanciful perhaps, but seasons and indeed titles have been swung on lesser events.
-Brendan Rodgers’ penchant for self praise might grate on some, but there is no doubting he deserves immense credit for fielding the various Suarez-induced storms he has dealt with during his relatively short time at Anfield.
+Brendan Rodgers’ penchant for self-praise might grate on some, but there is no doubting he deserves immense credit for fielding the various Suarez-induced storms he has dealt with during his relatively short time on Anfield.

-That Liverpool can now boast the considerable talents of Suarez and a manager who has transformed the side from a rag-tag collection of direction-less players into an eminently watchable, cohesive and potent unit, suggests brighter times are on the horizon.
+That Liverpool can now boast the considerable talents of Suarez and a manager who has transformed the side from a rag-taggle collection of directionless players into an eminently watchable, cohesive and potent unit, suggests brighter times are on the horizon.